CESNET/etlog/doc/notes.md

 Setup is defined in cron.js.
 Table below defined how tasks are run.

-Every task generates data for collection of the same name.
+Every task in the table below generates data for collection of the same name.

 | task name        |              interval            |
 |------------------|----------------------------------|